nathanchapman/babel-starter-kit/README.md

 ```

 #### CodeClimate
-CodeClimate provides analytics about your code and provides grades for each file with suggestions on improving.
+CodeClimate provides analytics about your code and grades each file along with suggestions for improving.
 We've provided the configs, just head over to [codeclimate.com](http://codeclimate.com) to add your repo.

 ## License
 MIT.
 See [LICENSE](LICENSE)